smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Database Normalization/readme.md

 ## Installation

 The first script gives the user the ability to choose from several datasets that I have copied from the Wikipedia articles on normalization.
+You can create your own dataset with the table name `NormalizationTest`.

-These scripts use brute force to determine the various keys, so the test data must include enough information for the scripts to deduce these keys.
+:exclamation: These scripts use brute force to determine the various keys, so the test data must include proper test data for the scripts to deduce these keys.

 To get started, set the `@vRun` variable in `Part 1 Create Normalization Base Table`, and then simply run each script in succession.